[Skip to Content]

 Individual Counseling

-Students interested in services will have an initial consultation with a staff psychologist.
+Students will have an initial consultation with a staff psychologist.
 Further recommendations will be based on that meeting and may include ongoing counseling through Student Counseling.
 Counseling can help students address a variety of concerns, including stress management, adjustment difficulties, anxiety and relationship problems.
-Most students find brief intervention - often six sessions or less - to be sufficient to meet their needs; however, the length of counseling is determined on a case-by-case basis by the student and his/her therapist.
-Students presenting with significant mental health issues or difficulties that require long-term psychotherapy may be referred to a community provider.
+The length of counseling is determined on a case-by-case basis by the student and their therapist.
+Students presenting with persistent mental health difficulties or who prefer long-term psychotherapy may be referred to a community provider.
 In such cases students are responsible for the cost of services.

 Sometimes, students ask to work only with a therapist of a particular gender, race, sexual orientation, religion, or ethnicity.
-Student Counseling seeks to provide an environment in which students feel safe exploring difficult personal issues; however, this safety is based on much more than a therapist’s demographics.
-We believe that judging a therapy’s potential effectiveness solely by the therapist’s personal characteristics is harmful to both student and therapist.
+Student Counseling seeks to provide an environment in which students feel safe exploring difficult personal issues; however, this safety is based on much more than a therapist’s personal background.
+We believe that judging a therapy’s potential effectiveness solely by the therapist’s identity is potentially harmful to both student and therapist.
 For these reasons, Student Counseling does not practice demographic-based “matching” of students with therapists.

 Psychiatric Referral/Treatment

-Our Psychiatric Nurse Practitioner provides consultations and ongoing management of psychotropic medications to students in need of such services.
+Our Psychiatric Nurse Practitioner provides consultations and ongoing management of psychotropic medications to students.
 Although this service is free, the cost of prescribed medication and any associated lab work is the student's responsibility.

 Please note that SCS does not provide stimulant treatment for ADD/ADHD or other conditions without a recent, comprehensive diagnostic evaluation by a licensed mental health professional to support the need for such treatment, nor does SCS provide treatment with benzodiazepines.
 Students in need of such treatment may be referred to a community provider for services.
 Students who need formal evaluations to document the presence of ADD/ADHD or other disorders or disabling conditions will be referred to community providers for those specialized services.